Skip to Main Content

 Bergen has developed a restaurant scene that punches above what a city of 280,000 people might suggest.
 The upper tier is anchored by places like Lysverket, which operates at the New Nordic, €€€€ price point, and Gaptrast, another modern cuisine address in the same bracket.
 At the other end, a wave of Japanese-influenced rooms has landed in recent years, from the omakase precision of Omakase by Sergey Pak to the more accessible format of BARE Restaurant.
 Lola operates in the middle register of this field, closer in spirit to Allmuen Bistro than to the destination tasting-menu houses, but distinguished by a wine program that earns it a different kind of recognition.

 That recognition comes via Star Wine List, which awarded Lola bistro a White Star in August 2023.
+Lola bistro is a Modern Scandinavian Bistro in Bergen, Norway, at a smart casual, reservation-recommended address.
 Star Wine List evaluates wine programs specifically, not kitchen output or room design.
 A White Star in their framework indicates a list that goes beyond perfunctory coverage, showing range, structure, or curatorial ambition beyond what the category usually delivers.
-For a bistro operating at this scale in Bergen, that signal places the wine program in a peer set that includes considerably larger or more expensive operations.
-Visitors who prioritise the glass alongside the plate should weight that credential accordingly.
+For a bistro operating at this scale in Bergen, that signal places the wine program in a comparable set that includes considerably larger or more expensive operations.
+Visitors who prioritise the glass alongside the plate should weigh that credential accordingly.

 For broader Norwegian dining context, Bergen's scene sits behind Oslo in terms of Michelin density, where Maaemo holds the country's highest profile table.
 Elsewhere in Norway, RE-NAA in Stavanger, FAGN in Trondheim, and the destination format of Under in Lindesnes anchor the country's higher-end conversation.
 Lola does not compete in that register, but it represents the kind of neighbourhood bistro that a serious city needs as infrastructure beneath its flagship tables.